svj-aventador/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 $("#tx_read").click((event) => {
   // Wrap the existing "transaction" handler to do the old thing and also
-  // do the CountXRPReceived thing const sub_address = $("#subscribe_address").val()
+  // do the CountSGYReceived thing const sub_address = $("#subscribe_address").val()
   const old_handler = WS_HANDLERS["transaction"]
   const new_handler = function(data) {
     old_handler(data)
-    CountXRPReceived(data, sub_address)
+    CountSGYReceived(data, sub_address)
   }
   WS_HANDLERS["transaction"] = new_handler
   // Disable the button so you can't stack up multiple levels of the new handler